natendaben/parallax-narrative/README.md

-# boilerplate
+# Parallax Narrative

-A custom boilerplate designed by Nate Bennett.
-To be used as a template for future projects.
+A parallax website designed by Nate Bennett.
+Uses exclusively CSS and original artwork to implement parallax effect, and tell the story of a chinstrap penguin.

 Built from the HTML5 Boilerplate v7, includes compass and sass functionality.